 Nonetheless, there’s no question that every human being should have the right to enjoy direct, experiential connection with nature.
 To get there, our efforts as a society should also focus on increasing the availability of, and access, to wild spaces - from integrating nature into urban planning, to rewilding large swathes of the planet.

 That’s why, on top of our nature-centric digital learning programmes for organisations, we’ve begun working with our partners to offer in-person nature immersion experiences.
-From pointing professionals to team-building experiences such as Ecosystem Restoration Camps and Forest Bathing walks, to partnering with experts offering bushcraft and wilderness workshops, such as Thrive Bushcraft in Dartmoor National Park.
+From pointing professionals to team-building experiences such as Ecosystem Restoration Communities and Forest Bathing walks, to partnering with experts offering bushcraft and wilderness workshops, such as Thrive Bushcraft in Dartmoor National Park.

 The rationale for doing this is partly based on the notion that knowledge and understanding are only a part of the solution.
 Our real, lived experience of nature is critical for moving us to action and playing our part in creating the healthy, prosperous future we all deserve.